fritzo/pomagma/doc/scheduler_design.md

 Batch inference is **incomplete** by design - it only implements specific, hand-optimized algorithms for particular inference patterns (mainly NLESS monotonicity and transitivity), trading logical completeness for computational tractability.

-### Surveyor vs Cartographer: Growth Models and Saturation
+### Enhanced Cartographer: Unified Growth and Inference Model

-The **surveyor only grows** through monotonic addition of facts and objects.
-When contradictions are discovered, objects are merged rather than deleted, preserving all information while maintaining consistency.
-The surveyor implements **complete inference** through the combination of incremental GIVEN tasks and systematic cleanup phases, always resulting in a saturated database.
+**NEW DIRECTION:** The enhanced cartographer will unify the surveyor's complete inference capabilities with the cartographer's scalable batch operations.
+Rather than maintaining separate engines, the enhanced cartographer will support:

+1. **Complete forward-chaining inference** through a new scheduler implementation (this document)
+2. **Database growth** through sampling and saturation via a new `.survey()` method
+3. **Batch operations** for truncation, merging, and aggregation

-The **cartographer can truncate, grow, and merge** databases.
-It implements three key operations:
+The **enhanced cartographer will grow, truncate, and merge** databases while maintaining complete inference capabilities.
+It implements the following operations:

 1. **Truncate** (`/pomagma/cartographer/trim.cpp`): Creates smaller E-graphs by probabilistically selecting important E-classes using language models
 2. **Grow**: Extends E-graphs through controlled VM program execution